Single-path Bit Sharing for Automatic Loss-aware Model Compression: Related Work

-\textbf{NAS and pruning.} Neural architecture search (NAS) aims to automatically design efficient architectures, either based on reinforcement learning~\cite{pham2018efficient,yong2019nat}, evolutionary search~\cite{real2019regularized,yang2020cars} or gradient-based methods~\cite{liu2018darts,cai2018proxylessnas}.
-In particular, gradient-based NAS has gained increased popularity, where the search space can be divided into the multi-path design~\cite{liu2018darts,proxylessnas2019} and single-path formulation~\cite{stamoulis2019single,guo2020single}, depending on whether each operation is added as a separate path or not. \jing{While prevailing methods optimize the network topology, the focus of this paper is to search optimal configurations for a given network.} Moreover, network pruning can be treated as fine-grained NAS, which aims at removing redundant modules to reduce the model size and accelerate the run-time inference speed, \jing{giving rise to methods based on weight pruning~\cite{han2016deep, guo2016dynamic,liu2018rethinking}, filter pruning~\cite{he2017channel,zhuang2018discrimination,luo2019thinet}, or layer pruning~\cite{NIPS2016_41bfd20a,huang2018data,chen2019shallowing}, \etc~ Apart from filter pruning, we further take network quantization into consideration to obtain more compact networks.}
+\jing{While prevailing methods optimize the network topology, we focus on searching optimal pruning and quantization configurations for a given network.} Moreover, network pruning can be treated as \jingr{fine-grained NAS~\cite{Guo_2020_CVPR,Liu_2019_ICCV,dong2019network}} which removes redundant modules to reduce the model size and accelerate the run-time inference speed, \jing{giving rise to methods based on \jingr{weight pruning~\cite{han2016deep, guo2016dynamic,liu2018rethinking,han2015learning}, filter pruning~\cite{he2017channel,zhuang2018discrimination,luo2019thinet,he2019filter}, or layer pruning~\cite{NIPS2016_41bfd20a,huang2018data,chen2019shallowing,Lin_2019_CVPR}, \etc~}Apart from filter pruning, we also perform network quantization to obtain more compact networks.}